Jayfromthe13th/PoseidonSwap/README.md

 ## What is PoseidonSwap?

 PoseidonSwap is a decentralized exchange that enables users to swap tokens and provide liquidity without traditional order books.
-Built using the proven constant product formula (x*y=k), it offers a familiar yet enhanced trading experience on the Aptos ecosystem.
+Built using the proven constant product formula (x*y=k), it offers a familiar yet enhanced trading experience on the Umi ecosystem.

 ## Technical Architecture